-Through its funding of the Research Cloud Nodes, Nectar aims to:
+Through its funding of the Research Cloud Nodes, ARDC aims to:

 Enhance research collaboration through the development of eResearch infrastructure capable of having a national impact and, through this, enhancing national research outcomes;

-Deploy eResearch Infrastructure and services not otherwise available to publically funded researchers; and
+Deploy eResearch Infrastructure and services not otherwise available to publicly funded researchers; and

-Extend the use of these eResearch capabilities to a wider cross-section of publically funded researchers more quickly than would otherwise occur.
+Extend the use of these eResearch capabilities to a wider cross-section of publicly funded researchers more quickly than would otherwise occur.

 This policy aims to enable an on-demand feel for users requesting resources on the Research Cloud as a mechanism to minimise barriers to research.